scream104/psych596/activities/moderation-mediation/spss/moderation-mediation-instructions-spss.md

 3. But we now have issues with the interpretation of the coefficients for the main effects of `age` and `imaginary_screensize`. **The coefficient for a single variable in a model represents the effect of that variable when other terms are zero.** So the coefficient for `imaginary_screensize` (the main effect of screensize) now represents the effect of screensize at age=0.
 Likewise, the coefficient for `age` represents the effect of age when screensize=0.
 Neither effect is interpretable, because of the presence of the interaction.

-#### Step 1.3 - Make the main effects interpretable by mean-centering the variables
+#### Step 1.3 - Mean-center the variables
 - If we subtract the mean age from each value of `age` and store it in a new variable called `age_cent` (and do the same for `imaginary_screensize_cent`), then we can enter these new variables into the regression instead.
 Then we will compute the interaction term as the product of these two centered variables.
-Then we will be able to interpret the resulting main effect coefficients (as, e.g., the effect of age at the mean value of screen size).
+Then we will be able to better understand the resulting main effect coefficients (as, e.g., the effect of age at the mean value of screen size).

 - Create these new "centered" variables using SPSS Syntax (this is the easiest/quickest method given in SPSS documentation)
     - here is the code you will enter into a Syntax window (File-\>New-\>Syntax if you do not already have a syntax window open):